-What to Wear to Inauguration Day on the National Mall in DC
+What to Wear to the Presidential Inauguration in D.C.

 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.